 - The car brakes screamed all through the journey.

-- The car stopped with a groaning complaint
+- The car stopped with a groaning complaint.

 Synecdoche is a type of figurative language that uses one part to refer to the whole, or the whole to refer to the part.
 For example, a set of wheels can be used to refer to a vehicle and a suit to refer to a businessman.
 When referring to a car as a set of wheels, the wheels are only a part of the car and not the whole thing.
-Similarly, a typical businessman wears a suit alongside other accessories like a watch and briefcase.
+Similarly, a typical businessman wears a suit alongside other accessories such as a watch and a briefcase.

 Onomatopoeia is a language that names something or an action by imitating the sound associated with it.
 They add some reality to the writing.
 Examples of onomatopoeia include:

 - The truck engine roared as it climbed the hill.